ahnpj/soc-analyst-portfolio/labs/network-analysis/wireshark/Lab01-wireshark-packet-analysis-and-filtering/Lab01-wireshark-packet-analysis-and-filtering.md

 <h4>(Step 9) Expert Information feature</h4>

 Lastly, I learned about Wireshark’s **[Analyze → Expert Information]** feature, which automatically detects potential issues or anomalies in captured network traffic.
-This tool categorizes findings into different severity levels:
+This tool categorizes findings into different severity levels, indicates the protocols, and displays the number of occurrences:
 - Chat (Blue) for normal information
 - Note (Cyan) for notable events
 - Warn (Yellow) for warnings